AndZapCod/NLP_Cybersecurity_Case/README.md

 # NLP_Cybersecurity_Case

-This is repository associated to the paper "An NLP-based pipeline to spot extremist networks in social media"
+This is the repository associated to the paper "An NLP-based pipeline to spot extremist networks in social media"

 # Quick Start